 You will have the opportunity to study under counseling professors who are well known and respected in the profession and have years of experience as counselors in the field.
 The minor is ideal for students interested in pursuing graduate degrees in counseling or related professions and will introduce you to the numerous career opportunities in the exciting field of counseling.

 The counseling minor encompasses a broad range of courses designed to introduce you to the amazing opportunities within the counseling profession.
 The minor program includes five required courses plus your choice of one elective.
-The program offers a broad selection of electives to choose from.

 - EDCE 502 - Guidance Techniques for Classroom Teachers (if taken prior to Fall 2022)

 - EDCE 503 - Family Counseling (if taken prior to Fall 2022)

 - EDCE 510 - Introduction to Counseling (if taken prior to Fall 2022)

 - EDCE 570 - Seminar in Counseling (no change from previous requirements)

 - EDFI 300 - Schools In Communities